Excerpt: Just A Kiss

 She savored a slice of the rare meat before washing it down with a sip of wine, then dabbed her lips with her napkin.
-“Intimacy and affection are important in a relationship and while I understand what you’re getting at, I need to have a certain level of affection.”
-She sliced into her meat again.
+“Intimacy and affection are important in a relationship, and while I understand what you’re getting at, I need to have a certain level of affection.”
+She cut into the filet.
 “We can have that, you know…without sex.”

 “How would we do that?”

 He grinned.
 The playful twinkle in his green eyes told her she was on the right track.

 He finally picked up his fork and knife, then dove into the sixteen-ounce Porterhouse in front of him.
 “Kissing is good.”